-The District will provide up to five (5) paid leave days to full-time teachers for the death of any immediate family member.
+The District will provide up to five (5) paid leave days to teachers for the death of any immediate family member.
 This leave is not cumulative or payable on termination.
-The teacher must notify his/her supervisor prior to taking the leave.
+The teacher must notify their supervisor prior to taking the leave.
+Up to fifteen (15) sick days may also be used when additional time is needed for bereavement.